 \section{Abstract}

-We provide regularity results for CR-maps between real hypersurfaces in complex spaces {of different dimension} with a {\em Levi-degenerate target}.
+We provide regularity results for CR-maps from a real hypersurface in $n$-dimensional complex space to a {\em Levi-degenerate target} hypersurface in a $n+1$-dimensional space.
 We address both the real-analytic and the smooth case.
 Our results allow immediate applications to the study of proper holomorphic maps between Bounded Symmetric Domains.

 {\bf 2010 Mathematics Subject Classification:} Primary 32H40 Secondary 32H35 32V10